 The school has a well-developed and complete emergency response plan that is coordinated with local agencies.
 The emergency plan clearly identifies the specific actions for any emergency situation.
 Students and staff practice emergency procedures such as fire drills and classroom evacuations during the school year and are familiar with how to respond in an emergency situation.
 Information on possible school closures due to inclement weather or other situations will be announced on Radio Station KFBK 1530 AM and Television Station KCRA Channel 3.
 A notice may also be posted in front of the school and/or sent to parents/guardians through our school messaging system.
 During an emergency situation, the Superintendent will only dismiss children to go home if there is time for children to safely return to their homes and a parent/guardian have been notified.
-If a student's parent cannot be contacted and/or the parent is unable to pick up their child, the school will maintain responsibility for the child until the parent or an authorized individual can pick up the child.
+If a student's parent cannot be contacted and/or the parent or an authorized individual can pick up the child.
 The safety of individual students is our highest priority.
 Students will not be excused except to the care of a parent or another adult designated on the emergency card.